WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

-# Translation Guide for Portal's Guides
+# Translation for Portal's Guides

 Please read this guide carefully and follow all instructions precisely.

-For efficiency, use a PC or laptop instead of a phone.
+For efficiency, use a PC or Laptop.

-Additionally you can use tools like VSCode to make this easier, I myself just use the XCode or TextEdit for small changes.
+Additionally you can use tools like VSCode to make this easier, I myself just use XCode or TextEdit.

 ## What You **Cannot** Do
 - Do not remove or alter `#`, `##`, or `###`.
 - Do not remove `(accent://)` or the `[ ]` in titles.
 - Do not remove "`"
 - Do not change the meaning of any text
-- Do not remove or alter spacing between steps and lines of text
+- Do not remove spacing between steps and lines of text
-- Do not add your own information.
+- Do not add your own information
+- Do not add additional steps

 ## What You **Can** Do
-- Translate accurately and precisely.
+- Translate accurately and precisely
-- Adjust punctuation, grammar, and some words for clarity in your language.
+- Adjust punctuation, grammar, and some words for clarity in your language
 - You may translate titles
 - You may change text inside `[ ]`
 - You may change text after `#" or '##' or '###'

 ## Additional Notes
 - Do not translate terms like "madNS Config Profile" to aid us in troubleshooting.
-- **Keep Certain English Terms Unchanged:**
+- Keep Certain English Terms Unchanged:
   - Discord
   - Portal
   - Revoked